ibm-cloud-docs/atracker/services/at_events_acc_mgt.md

 | `globalcatalog-collection.offering.create`         | An event is generated when you create a product.          |
 | `globalcatalog-collection.offering.update`         | An event is generated when you update a product.          |
 | `globalcatalog-collection.offering.delete`         | An event is generated when you delete a product.          |
-{: caption="Table 5.
-Actions that generate events for products in a private catalog" caption-side="top"}
+{: caption="Actions that generate events for products in a private catalog" caption-side="top"}

 ### Events for managing catalog settings at the account level
 {: #at_events_catalog_5}